nyc-crh/site/content/gallery/sofedup-handbook.md

 ---
 layout: gallery
-draft: false
+draft: true
 date: 1971-07-01
 displaydate: "1971"
 title: S.O.
 F.E.D.
 U.P.
 Handbook for the Disabled Students of Brooklyn College, CUNY
 author: Frederick L. Francis
 citation: >
  "S.O.
 F.E.D.
 U.P.
-Handbook for the Disabled Students of Brooklyn College, CUNY" by Frederick L. Francis"1971" in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/site-preview/gallery/sofedup-handbook.
+Handbook for the Disabled Students of Brooklyn College, CUNY" in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/sofedup-handbook."
 imageFeatured: sofedup-handbook.jpg
+imageFeaturedAlt: >
-imageFeaturedAlt: The cover of the handbook features an illustration of a man sitting in a wheelchair facing forward with arms outstretched to the side.
+ The cover of the handbook features an illustration of a man sitting in a wheelchair facing forward with arms outstretched to the side.
 His hands push apart the words, “handi” and “capped.”
 embed: sofedup-handbook.pdf
 embedTitle: S.O.
 F.E.D.
 U.P.
 Handbook for the Disabled Students of Brooklyn College, CUNY
 text: sofedup-handbook